igarciamen/MyOwnMessenger/README.md

 - 🕒 Message timestamps (date + time)
 - 🔒 Firestore & Realtime Database security rules — each user can only access their own data and conversations they participate in

-Text, audio, and video are the only supported communication modes — file/attachment sharing is intentionally out of scope.
+Text, audio, and video are the only supported communication modes, file/attachment sharing is intentionally out of scope.

 ## Tech Stack